 Live Camera Feature

 I think this is by far the coolest feature of the app.
 It's great for reading menus, books or really anything!
-If you walk into a tiny noodle shop in China and the menu is entirely in Chinese (trust me ... these are usually the yummiest places to eat at) then how are you going to know what to order?
+If you walk into a tiny noodle shop in Asia and the entire menu is in a language you can't read (trust me ... these are usually the yummiest places to eat at) then how are you going to know what to order?
 Google camera to the rescue.

 All you need to do is click the camera button, allow the app to access your camera and hold your camera up to whatever you're trying to read.
 It will instantly turn the text into English for you.
 I mean, check this out and tell me it's not cool!